Elementary school (grades K-5) · Bryan, TX

 What is the racial and ethnic makeup of Arrow Academy - Save Our Streets Center?

-The largest demographic group at Arrow Academy - Save Our Streets Center is Hispanic or Latino at 61.0%.
-The school serves a diverse student body in BRYAN, TX.
+The largest demographic group at Arrow Academy - Save Our Streets Center is Hispanic or Latino at 61.0% of enrollment, in Bryan, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.5/100.

 What is the Resource Investment Index for Arrow Academy - Save Our Streets Center?

-Arrow Academy - Save Our Streets Center has a Resource Investment Index of 38/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Arrow Academy - Save Our Streets Center has a Resource Investment Index of 39/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page